 Mint Mobile is all about getting great service for a fraction of the price of the big carriers, and for many, that philosophy extends to the phone they choose to use.
-Thankfully there are tons of great Android phones that embody the same idea: getting a great experience with the latest specs and features, and not paying an arm and a leg for it.
-The best example of this is the OnePlus 7T, which offers a flagship-like experience for hundreds of dollars less than the competition.
-It's a great phone to pair with solid-but-inexpensive Mint Mobile service.
+Thankfully, tons of great Android phones embody the same idea: getting a great experience with the latest specs and features and not paying top dollar for it.
+The best example of this is the OnePlus 8 Pro, which offers a flagship-like experience for less than the direct competition.
+It's a great phone to pair with the solid-but-inexpensive Mint Mobile service.

 - Excellent battery life